knownquantity/side-fx/README.md

 # Side Effects Magazine

 An open-source magazine about the fine print on technological progress.
-Contributions welcome.
+Progress is interesting.
+So is everything in its wake.

 ---